redhat-best-practices-for-k8s/certsuite/README.md

 * CSVs to be tested by the `operator` spec are identified with the `test-network-function.com/operator=target` label.
 Any value is permitted but `target` is used here for consistency with the other specs.
-* `test-network-function.com/subscription_name` is optional and should contain a JSON-encoded string that's the name of the subscription for this CSV.
-If unset, the CSV name will be used.

 ### certifiedcontainerinfo and certifiedoperatorinfo